General Financial Aid FAQs

 Q: How will I receive the funds?

 A: Signing up for direct deposit will expedite receipt of funds for financial aid and all other refunds due from your student account.
-Effective January 2013, refunds checks will no longer be mailed; they will have to be picked up at the Controller's office on the Boca Raton campus.
+Effective January 2013, refunds checks will no longer be mailed; they will have to be picked up at the Controller's office in the Administration Building on the Boca Raton campus.
 For more information on direct deposit instructions, click here.

 Q: How will my fees be paid and what happens to the money that exceeds my fees?

 A: Approximately 3 weeks after school starts your aid will be applied to your tuition.
-Any remaining funds will be electronically transferred to your bank account (see previous question) or mailed by the Controller's Office to your local address on file at the Registrar's Office.
+Any remaining funds will be electronically transferred to your bank account (see previous question) or refunds checks can be picked up at the Controller's Office in the Administration Building on the Boca Raton campus.
+For more information on direct deposit instructions, click here.

 Q: If my fees were deferred, what will happen with my financial aid?